The

 It is believed that the four soldiers were injured during the massacre and brought to the Health Camp at Aritar Dak Bungalow, where the latter died.
 A century later, the present burial site was re-constructed into the cemetery by the Aritar Panchayat in honor of those four unknown Britishers.

-There are four graves, but old folk do say that there could be a possibility of more people being buried under them.
+There are four graves, but old folk say that more people could be buried under them.
 It is hard to explain what happened then, but the two stories have fascinating things in common.

 No comments: